mongodb/docs-realm/docs-release-notes.md

 - Sync Device Data
   - Landing Page: Change to a container page.
   - Add Sync to an App: Add this new page to document adding sync to an app.
-  - Troubleshooting: Add information about Apple extended virtual addressing entitlement usage to help with virtual memory issues.
+  - Troubleshooting: Add new page with information about enabling Apple Extended Virtual Addressing entitlement to resolve virtual memory issues.
 - Throughout documentation for the SDK: Rename Kotlin Multiplatform Mobile (KMM) to Kotlin Multiplatform (KMP), as KMM is deprecated.

 ## .NET SDK

 - Realm Files/Reduce Realm File Size: Fix manual compaction example so file will compact if less than 50% of file size is used.
 - React to Changes: Note that changes in nested documents deeper than four levels down do not trigger change notifications, as well as workarounds.
-- Troubleshooting: Add information about Apple extended virtual addressing entitlement usage to help with virtual memory issues.
+- Troubleshooting: Add information about enabling Apple Extended Virtual Addressing entitlement to resolve virtual memory issues.

 ## Node.js SDK